Nancy Wyman: Political advocacy

 In 2006, Wyman co-chaired Joe Courtney's campaign for United States Congress against incumbent U.S. Representative Rob Simmons in Connecticut's second Congressional District.
 Courtney defeated Simmons by a narrow margin.

 Issues

-Wyman is liberal when it comes to social issues.
+Wyman was liberal when it came to social issues.
 In March 2007, she testified at a public hearing of the State Legislative Judiciary Committee in support of Bill #7395 – "An Act Concerning Marriage Equality."
 In her opening statement before the committee, she stated, "To violate the rights of a few is to violate the rights of all."
-The bill supports same-sex marriage rights in Connecticut.
+The bill supported same-sex marriage rights in Connecticut.
 In 2008, same-sex marriage became legal in Connecticut by court order.

-Personal life
+Personal life and death

-Wyman is married to Tolland Democratic Registrar of Voters R. Michael Wyman.
-They have lived in Tolland since 1973.
+Wyman was married to Tolland Democratic Registrar of Voters R. Michael Wyman in 1966.
+They lived in Tolland from 1973 until Wyman’s death in 2026.

+Nancy Wyman died on August 12, 2026, at the age of 80.